Ahsan1700/python-practice-projects/README.md

 # python-practice-projects
-Repo for Python Practice Projects I make
+Repository for Projects I make for Python Practice